fluiddruid/dhcpbullet/README.md

 # DHCPBullet
-A Pushbullet notifier for dnsasq written in Python
+A Pushbullet notifier for dnsmasq written in Python.